Skip to main content Skip to chat

 Bank impersonations

-A particularly prevalent type of vishing, bank impersonations are “fairly widespread and transcend age demographics,” Topalov said.
+A particularly prevalent type of scam, bank impersonations are “fairly widespread and transcend age demographics,” Shivaram said.

-These scammers even have strategies to evade two-step authentication.
+These scammers even have strategies to try to breach the extra protection of multi-factor authentication.

 Once they have you on the phone, having already used spoofing or other trickery to gain access to your account, getting past two-step authentication is the final hurdle.
 So the scammer might say that they need to confirm your identity by emailing you a code and then asking you to read it back to them.
-Of course, what's happening is they are trying to log into your account, which triggers an email from your bank with a temporary, one-time passcode.
+What's actually happening is that they're trying to log into your account, which triggers an email from your bank with a temporary, one-time passcode.
 Once you share that passcode, they can use it to change the email address associated with your account and gain full access.

 There are plenty of practical steps you can take to try to protect yourself against identity theft.